-Size: Another huge benefit of the OM-D E-M10 MK II on this holiday was the ease with which it can be used due to its small size and also weight.
+Size: Another huge benefit of this on holiday was the ease with which it can be used due to its small size and also weight.
 While in the plane on the way home, I was able to take the obligatory sunset shot out the window with one hand, even changing the settings, while holding my baby in my other arm!
 The balance of weight in the camera means it always stays centered and to be able to hold it, easily turn the dials and take some shots all with only one hand was just fantastic and meant I was able to get some shots I otherwise couldn’t have (see below).

 The small size also meant I was able to fit the camera and 14-42 EZ lens into the pockets in my cargo shorts which was fantastic for when we were heading out and I needed all my hands free and also for when you’re going somewhere and don’t want everyone to see you with a camera bag.
 While your pockets do need to be large to fit the body and lens, it is definitely possible with something like cargo shorts/pants and if you’re doing something like going out for dinner etc, it’s a great way to still be able to take great pictures.

-Battery life: Battery life is often discussed regarding mirrorless cameras and with the OM-D E-M10 MK II being quoted at around 300 shots, many people have questioned whether this is sufficient.
+Battery life: Battery life is often discussed regarding mirrorless cameras and with this model being quoted at around 300 shots, many people have questioned whether this is sufficient.
 I never found this to be an issue, and typically got more shots than this per charge by turning off auto review and other similar battery drainers and also by not chimping and looking at every single shot after you’ve taken it.
 And if it’s that vital, simply get another battery and keep it in your pocket as they’re small enough in size to not be an issue.
-I’ve always thought of spare batteries as a cheap way to get rid of any concerns you have and for the OM-D E-M10 MKII this is no exception, especially if you’re traveling and one battery stops working.
+I’ve always thought of spare batteries as a cheap way to get rid of any concerns you have, especially if you’re traveling and one battery stops working.

 14-42 EZ lens: For convenience while traveling I was really keen to try this lens due to its super compact size.
 It was the first power zoom lens I’d ever used and while it took a little while to get used to, once I had done so it wasn’t an issue at all.
 Covering the 35mm equivalent of 28-84mm means everything from wide angle to telephoto is taken care of and I found that in my couple of weeks traveling it did the job nearly all the time, except for when I needed a long zoom for wildlife shots etc. It’s somewhat prone to showing corner softness, however stopping down to f5.6-f8 helps to minimise this and I found that center sharpness remains good throughout the whole range.
 As a mid range portrait lens at about 25mm (50mm equiv) it’s capable of delivering some really sharp, really good results as shown in the below shot of my beautiful wife that was taken at f4.9, 28mm, iso 1600.